ProjectNeura/LEADS/README.md

 - Official support for Raspberry Pi
 - Low difficulty in getting started for team members

-This project aims to implement the following functions:
+This project aims to implement the following features:

 - A basic instrumentation system
 - A basic communication system